giantswarm/docs/src/content/platform-overview/app-platform/index.md

 ### What is a Managed App

-A _Managed App_ is consider an app in our Giant Swarm Catalog that provides:
+A _Managed App_ is an app in our Giant Swarm Catalog that provides:

 1. Safe and tested deployment

 We make sure the Helm chart works, either sanitizing the upstream forked applications or creating good defaults for our maintained ones.
-We have [a common way of building apps](https://github.com/giantswarm/app-build-suite) and a [testing framework](https://github.com/giantswarm/app-test-suite) which ensures the application is deployable and works as expected.
+We have [a common way of building apps](https://github.com/giantswarm/app-build-suite) and a [testing framework](https://github.com/giantswarm/app-test-suite) which ensure the application is deployable and works as expected.
 Security and upgradability are checked too during the integration process.

 1. Monitoring

-Giant Swarm makes sure all the main components of the app are running and that the app is working right.
-At the same time, we monitor and alert on necessary metrics to ensure our SLAs.
+Giant Swarm makes sure all the main components of the app are running and that the app is working as expected.
+At the same time, we set up monitoring and alerting on necessary metrics to ensure our SLAs.

 In case of an alert, we perform an RCA (root cause analysis) to understand if it is a Giant Swarm or customer-inflicted issue that broke the application.

-__Note__: Usually, we don’t fix bugs upstream when it involves code changes.
-That said, we try to get find a workaround again and submit a ticket to the upstream project.
-In some cases, we have fixed the bug ourselves where it’s necessary and possible for us, and provide that to the upstream project.
-This might result in running a non-upstream patch version from Giant Swarm until upstream merges our patch.
-Customers can, in general, expect the same level of service for the Managed Optional App as they get with the CoreDNS.
+__Note__: We generally do not fix bugs upstream when they involve significant code changes.
+That said, we always try to find a workaround or the root cause of the issue and submit a ticket to the upstream project.
+In some cases, we fix the bug ourselves where it’s necessary and possible for us, and provide the fix to the upstream project.
+This might result in temporarily running a non-upstream patch version from Giant Swarm until upstream merges our patch.
+Customers can, in general, expect the same level of service for a Managed Optional App as they get with "default" apps such as CoreDNS.

 1. Configurations and Plug-ins

 The customer can do unlimited configurations to the app.
 The customer can also install unlimited plugins to the app.
+The application configuration is the customer's responsibility.
+In other words, configurations that derail from the default ones have to be tested and maintained by the customer.
+Giant Swarm is always happy to help in validating whether those configurations adhere to best-practices and test them together with the customer, but it is the latter's responsibility to actually deploy those configurations in their environments according to their deployment processes and maintenance windows.

-__Note__: Giant Swarm only perform tests for upgrades with the default values, so in case you have customized configuration you need to ensure that works in a test environnement and report our support in case of problems.
+__Note__: Giant Swarm only perform tests for upgrades with the default values, so in case you have customized configuration you need to ensure that the upgrade procedure works as expected in a lower environment and reach out to our support in case of problems.

 1. Upgrades